gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

-``adainit`` from the ``DllMain`` if your program has library level tasks because access to the ``DllMain`` entry point is serialized by the system (that is, only a single thread can execute 'through' it at a time), which means that the GNAT run time will deadlock waiting for the newly created task to complete its initialization.
+``adainit`` from the ``DllMain`` if your program has library level tasks because access to the ``DllMain`` entry point is serialized by the system (that is, only a single thread can execute 'through' it at a time), which means that the GNAT run-time will deadlock waiting for the newly created task to complete its initialization.